Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 Where can I find old versions ?

 You may also use the CVSNT client to checkout the source code of any publically released version of CVSNT and compile it yourself.
-For instructions on getting the source using CVSNT please see http://www.cvsnt.org/wiki/Download.
+For instructions on getting the source using CVSNT please see http://www.evscm.org/modules/Downloads/.

 Where is the open source project ?

-The open source project home is available at http://www.cvsnt.org/wiki/FrontPage.
+The open source project home is available at http://www.evscm.org/.

 How do I use CVSNT ?

+This is not a question that can be answered in a FAQ.
 A good place to start is the manual or purchase the CVS Suite which includes an excellent eBook on using CVSNT.
-Training is avilable to CVS Professional Support customers.
+Training is available for Silver, Gold and Platinum Support customers for an additional fee.

 You will eventually want to determine a configuration management procedure that enables you or your organisation to meet its management objectives and works with your development culture or workflow.
 The eBook included in the CVS Suite is written to assist you in this process.